Have you ever wondered how many legs a caterpillar has or if caterpillar “feet” are sticky? We have!

 David: Some caterpillars are very fun and safe to handle.
 But others, have sharp spine or irritating hairs and can cause a strong painful and often burning reaction.
 So it’s best to only handle a caterpillar with someone who knows about them.
 Caterpillars are also very soft and squeezing them too hard or dropping them will injure them.

-Can you identify the legs and prolegs in these pictures?
+Can you identify the true legs and prolegs in these 3 photographs?

 How did you do?